 Transcripts: The official college record of all courses attempted and completed while at Crafton Hills College.
-A student is entitled to two copies of his/her transcript at no cost.
-A charge of \$3.00 will be made for each additional transcript.
-A charge of \$5.00 will be made for each transcript picked up on the same day it is ordered.
-For information, or copies, contact the Admissions and Records Office.
+A student is entitled to two copies of his/her transcript at no cost if ordered to be mailed in person.
+A charge of \$10.00 will be made for each additional transcript.
+A charge of \$20.00 will be made for each transcript picked up on the same day it is ordered.
+A charge of \$5.00 will be made for each transcript ordered online plus an additional processing fee.